Frequently Asked Questions

 The Resident Assistant is a specially selected paraprofessional, and live-in member of the residence hall staff.
 The Resident Assistant works under the direction of the Area Coordinator/Hall Director in fulfilling a role extending into many aspects of the resident’s well-being.
 They are responsible for developing a strong community that welcomes and supports students by establishing personal relationships with each student in their community.
 They become a resource for personal issues and co-curricular opportunities.
 They are responsible for ensuring that students have access to programs and services designated to support personal and academic success.

-The goal for residence life staff is to support and increase student engagement in the university community, which will lead to increased persistence and higher graduation rates.
+The goal for residence life staff is to support and increase student engagement in the university community, leading to increased persistence and higher graduation rates.
 To increase student engagement, residence life staff members assess the needs of their communities and implement strategies and programs to meet their desired outcomes.
 All communications will be sent to your Southeast email.
 If you are interested in applying to be an RA please fill out the application.

-Applications process for 24/25 Academic Year
+Applications process for the 25/26 Academic Year

-• Applications available: Monday, December 4, 2023 at 8 a.m.
+- Application available: Monday, December 2, 2024 @ 8 a.m.

-• Applications due: Monday, January 26, 2024, by 11:59 p.m. *
+- Applications due: Friday, January 24, 2025, by 11:59 p.m.

-• Interview Sign-up Invitation: Via email link January 29, 2024-February 1, 2024*
+- Interview Sign-up Invitation: Via email link -Monday, January 27, 2025

-• The first round of Interviews: Wednesday, February 7 - Friday, February 9, 2024 (Zoom)
+- The first round of Interviews: Wednesday, February 5, 2025 (Zoom)

-• Reference forms are due: Monday, February 14, 2024, by 5 p.m. *
+- Reference forms are due: Wednesday, February 12, 2025, by 5 p.m.

-• Final round interviews: Invitation only based on first-round interviews
+- Final round interviews: Invitation only based on first-round interviews

-• Presentation Interview instructions will be provided in the email invitation
+- Presentation Interview instructions will be provided in the email invitation

 *No late applications, references, or sign-ups will be accepted after these dates.
 Following the presentation round, candidates will enter a waiting period as the Residence Life staff completes the review process for all applicants.
 The department will notify candidates of their application status regardless of the outcome through their Southeast email.